 So who does win out from the proliferation of private accounts?
-Fidelity Investments and Charles Schwab, for one.
-A major selling point of these tax-free vehicles is that families can invest the money in them in stocks or bonds and let the returns compound.
-Of course, that means more cash pouring into the pockets of mutual fund managers and financial advisers who stand ready to help poor, befuddled families figure out how to sort out and prioritize their jumble of accounts.
+Fidelity Investments and Charles Schwab, for starters.
+A major selling point of these tax-free vehicles is that families can invest their savings in stocks or bonds and let the returns compound.
+Of course, that means more cash pouring into the pockets of mutual fund managers and financial advisers who stand prepared to help poor, befuddled families sort and prioritize their jumble of accounts.
 Conveniently, the Trump administration appears to be ready to gut the Department of Labor's fiduciary rule, which required retirement advisers to act in their clients' own best financial interests, rather than direct them into products that earn the advisers higher commissions.

 One might almost say that Republicans are trying to rewrite the social contract in such a way as to maximize the profits of the financial services industry.